osohq/oso-rag-chatbot/README.md

 * `OPENAI_API_KEY`: (required) The API key used for OpenAI LLM operations.
 You can get a key [here](https://platform.openai.com/api-keys) after creating an account.
 * `OSO_URL`: (optional) The URL of the Oso Cloud instance used for authorization.
 Defaults to `http://localhost:8080`
 * `OSO_AUTH`: (optional) The API key used for Oso Cloud operations.
 Defaults to the Local Dev Server key: `e_0123456789_12345_osotesttoken01xiIn`
 * `DEBUG`: (optional) Used to emit various debugging information.
-Defaults to "" (no debug logging).
+Unset by default (no debug logging).
 Can be set to any combination of the following as a comma-delimited string:
     * `main`: Emit the context sent to the chatbot as plain text.
     * `authz`: Emit information about authorization operations.
     * `data`: Emit information about database operations.